 Exit scenarios

-Worst case: Portfolio companies fail or real estate markets decline.
-The fund returns less than your EUR 500K.
-You may still qualify for citizenship (the requirement is to make the investment, not to profit from it), but you take a capital loss.
-CMVM regulation does not protect against market losses.
+Worst case: The portfolio companies go bankrupt or real estate market drops.
+This fund returns less than your EUR 500K.
+Even if you meet the requirement of investing (not of profiting from it), you can suffer a capital loss.
+CMVM regulation does not mitigate against losses in the market place.

 Due diligence: how to evaluate a Golden Visa fund